andrasq/node-qibl/README.md

 Changelog
 ---------

+- 1.19.3 - fix walktree 'visit' to not iterate strings
 - 1.19.2 - faster diffarray
 - 1.19.1 - support 'visit' in walktree
 - 1.19.0 - new `getConfig`, new `objectToError`, new `errorToObject`, new `tmpfile`, `emitlines`, `socketpair`,